autothis/k3s-deployment/addons/awx/README.md

     3. chmod +x update-awx.sh
     4. ./update-awx.sh

-    NOTE: These instructions assume you have deployed K3s using the 'deploy-k3s.sh' script from this repository.
+    NOTE: These instructions assume you have deployed K3s and AWX using the 'deploy-k3s.sh' and 'deploy-awx.sh' script from this repository.